The Accredited Persons Training Program

 Mental Health Branch (MHB) seeks nominations for initial accreditation from LHDNs.
 Nominees must be senior mental health practitioners with a minimum of 5 years clinical experience in direct mental health consumer care.

 Initial accreditation requires full participation in a two-day workshop and successful completion of an assessment task.
 HETI recommends successful candidates to the Ministry for accreditation.
-The AP Program two-day workshop is conducted twice each year.
-During February / March, a workshop is hosted by a regional LHD/SN.
-In August / September a workshop is held at the HETI Mental Health Portfolio training facility in Parramatta.
+The AP Program two-day workshop is conducted twice each year usually during February / March and August / September.

 Each three years, Accredited Persons are required to attempt an online assessment that tests their currency in the application of the NSW Mental Health Act to practice.